 Konotori no Sato Park is located about 10 kilometers south of Kinosaki Onsen and 4 kilometers east of Toyooka’s city center.
-Buses depart from Toyooka Station to the park every 90 minutes (15 minutes, 250 yen one way), or you can take a 10-minute taxi ride for 2000-2500 yen.
-Toyooka Station is just a 10-minute train ride from Kinosaki Onsen Station, and limited express trains from Kyoto and Osaka also stop at Toyooka Station.
+Buses run from Toyooka Station to the park every 90 minutes (15 minutes, 250 yen one way), or you can take a 10-minute taxi ride for 2000-2500 yen.
+Toyooka Station is a 10-minute train ride from Kinosaki Onsen Station, and limited express trains from Kyoto and Osaka also stop at Toyooka Station.
 From Konotori Tajima Airport, it’s a 15-minute bus ride to Toyooka Station.

 Konotori no Sato Park